 We never are to stop in our pilgrimage until maturity has been attained.
 There remains much land to be possessed.
 There remains a spiritual rest for the people of God.

-Blow ye the trumpet in Zion, and sound an alarm in my holy mountain: let all the inhabitants of the land tremble: for the day of the Lord cometh, for it is nigh at hand; (Joel 2:1)
+Blow the trumpet in Zion, and sound an alarm in My holy mountain!
+Let all the inhabitants of the land tremble; for the day of the LORD is coming, for it is at hand: (Joel 2:1)

-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: (I Thessalonians 4:16)
+For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
+And the dead in Christ will rise first.
+(I Thessalonians 4:16)